From handwashed underwear to fake Adidas, stranded travellers wait out travel chaos

 The upheaval is rippling far beyond the Middle East, with tens of thousands of passengers stranded in places including Bali, Kathmandu and Frankfurt.

-In Dubai, James Gaskin spent Monday morning washing his underwear and a collection of novelty socks in his bathroom sink.
+In Dubai, Mr James Gaskin spent March 2 washing his underwear and a collection of novelty socks in his bathroom sink.

 After a week in India for work, the 53-year-old procurement manager from northern England was already short of clean clothes when his connecting flight back to Britain was cancelled.
 He was taken to a local hotel with hundreds of other passengers.